fluentassertions/fluentassertions/Documentation.md

 	orderDto.ShouldBeEquivalentTo(order);

 In contrast to the `ShouldHave()` extension method, the comparison is recursive by default and all properties of the `OrderDto` must be available on the  `Order`.
 If not, an exception is thrown.
-You can override this behavior in different ways.
+If you want to retain the old non-recursive behavior, just use this option:

+	orderDto.ShouldBeEquivalentTo(order, options =>
+	    options.ExcludingNestedObjects());

+You have fine-grained control on how this comparison continues.
 For instance, you may only want to include the properties both object graphs have:

 	orderDto.ShouldBeEquivalentTo(order, options =>
 	    options.ExcludingMissingProperties());